markremmey/sdp-workshop/lab_instructions/lab_2.md

 Apply the custom label to form fields
 ![](images/step3e-import-sample-data.png)
-Apply the labels to all forms by repeating the process in step e
+Apply the labels to all forms by repeating the process in the previous step
 ![](images/step3f-import-sample-data.png)
 #### Step 4 - Train the model
-After labeling the forms, click on "Train" and provide the below information
+After labeling the forms, click on "Train" and provide the below information.
+Please note **Neural** method will take a longer duration to train but may be necessary in case of most unstructured files.
+If your data is mostly structured, you can use **Tabular** to make the training faster.
+For this workshop, we will use Tabular method to train the model.
 ![](images/step4a-train-the-model.png)
 ![](images/step4b-train-the-model.png)
 #### Step 5 - Test the Model on Test Data
+Use the sample files marked as **test** from the same location where you picked the files for training
 ![](images/step5a-test-the-model.png)
 ![](images/step5b-test-the-model.png)
 Load the test file and click "Analyze"